midl-dev/midl-website.github.io/_services/tezos-rpc.md

 We take care of hosting, synchronizing and maintaining the nodes.
 We give you space to innovate and focus on the high-level services on top of Tezos network.

 We use:
-* multi-cloud with DigitalOcean and OVH as cloud providers
+* multi-cloud with DigitalOcean and Scaleway as cloud providers
 * multi-region with Cloudflare DNS load-balancing

 All our plans include Archive Requests and complimentary testnet ([Ghostnet](https://ghostnet.tzkt.io)) endpoints.